creativecreatorormaybenot/clock/README.md

  * Last but not least, no assets were used - I think you also get it now (: I wanted to stress it to show what Flutter is capable of.

- * I did not go with the raw layer (here is an [old demonstration](https://github.com/creativecreatorormaybenot/pong) of the Flutter raw layer I did) nor the rendering layer exclusively.<br>This was not compatible with the `ClockCustomizer` and is also not convenient for working with data at all.
+I did not go with the raw layer (here is an [old demonstration](https://github.com/creativecreatorormaybenot/pong) of the Flutter raw layer I did) nor the rendering layer exclusively.<br>This was not compatible with the `ClockCustomizer` and is also not convenient for working with data at all.
 The Flutter trees are pretty neat, so we should use them (they make the app reactive) :)

+### Understanding the code

+As this is a complex project, it will probably be difficult for you to get into the code and understand the structure and reasoning for the parts.
+This was also the case for [HaMMeReD on Reddit](https://www.reddit.com/r/FlutterDev/comments/ewtqoo/drawing_every_line_pixelperfectly_with_custom/fg88mx5?utm_source=share&utm_medium=web2x).
+Thanks to him, I have written this [extensive elaboration on the structure and logic behind the project](https://www.reddit.com/r/FlutterDev/comments/ewtqoo/drawing_every_line_pixelperfectly_with_custom/fg9l75a?utm_source=share&utm_medium=web2x).
+Reading it should give you a good idea of how to navigate the repository and why I chose to do certain things.

 ### Hand bouncing